sjml/wasmbots/docs/interface.md

 # Programmatic Interface for WasmBots

-This is a description of the low-level interface. **Note that the [client libraries](../libraries/) abstract a lot of this away, so you may want to start there.**
+This is a description of the low-level interface. **Note that the [client libraries](../libraries/) abstract a lot of this away, so if you're working in one of those languages (C, Rust, Zig, Go, or AssemblyScript) you probably want to start there.** If you find the libraries not to your liking, want to work in another language, or are simply curious about how the low-level stuff works, read on!

 ## WebAssembly Expectations